bigbrett/wolfHSM-docs/src/chapter03-getting-started.md

     1. Allocate and initialize a transport configuration structure, context, and callback implementation for the desired transport
     2. Allocate and initialize a comm server configuration structure using the transport configuration from step 1.1
 2. Initialize the server NVM context
-    1. Allocate and initialize a config, context, and callback structure for the NVM flash storage drivers (the implementation of these structures is provided by the port)
+    1. Allocate and initialize a config, context, and callback structure for the low-level flash storage drivers (the implementation of these structures is provided by the port)
-    2. Allocate and initialize an NVM config structure using the NVM flash configuration from step 2.1
+    2. Allocate and initialize an NVM flash config, context, and callback strucure and bind the port flash configuration from step 2.1 to them
     3. Allocate an NVM context structure and initialize it with the configuration from step 2.2 using `wh_Nvm_Init()`
 3. Allocate and initialize a crypto context structure for the server
 4. Initialize wolfCrypt (before initializing the server)